polarwinkel/plotLine.js/README.md

 ### The more powerful way

-For more options you need to init a plotLine object, using something like `var tl = new plotLine({'id': 'holder', 'height': '100%', 'width': '100%', 'grid': 'both', 'x_axis': true, 'smooth': false, 'x_label': false});`.
+For more options you need to init a plotLine object, using something like `var pl = new plotLine({'id': 'holder', 'height': '100%', 'width': '100%', 'grid': 'both', 'x_axis': true, 'smooth': false, 'x_label': false});`.

 All the arguments are all optional and can be checked in the comment in the top of `plotLine.js`: